tanyaofei/minecraft-fakeplayer/README.md

 ## Buy me a coffee

-Buy me a coffee On [PayPal](https://paypal.me/hello09x) if you like this plugin.
+If you like this plugin, buy me a coffee On [PayPal](https://paypal.me/hello09x) 🎉

 ## Features